DragonGurdian5/Phoenix-Project-Development/Phoenix Project - Astra Militarum AIO/README.txt

 Currently in this Mod:

 - New Faction: Death Korps of Krieg
+    - New Unit: Death Korps Infantry Squad
+    - New Unit: Death Korps Heavy Weapons Squad
+    - New Unit: Death Korps Grenadiers
+    - New Unit: Death Korps Engineers

+    - New Traits
+        - Cult of Sacrifice

 - Renamed Faction: Astra Militarum > Astra Militarum (Generic)